-- 1.8.1 For each year of sample collection and analysis, the permittee shall submit to the Department quarterly monitoring reports, for a total of three quarterly reports each year and one annual monitoring report, which includes the fourth quarter monitoring data, summarizing the inspection and monitoring results set out in Section 1.6.
-All quarterly reports shall be submitted to the Department no later than 60 days after the last day of the quarter.
-The annual report will be due annually by March 1st and will summarize the preceding calendar year.
+- 1.8.2 For each year of sample collection and analysis, the permittee shall submit to the department quarterly monitoring reports, for a total of three quarterly reports each year and one annual monitoring report, which includes the fourth quarter monitoring data, summarizing the inspection and monitoring results set out in Section 1.6.
+All quarterly reports shall be submitted to the department no later than 60 days after the last day of the quarter.
+The annual report will be due annually by March 1st, summarize activities and data from the preceding calendar year, and discuss relevant plans for the upcoming year.
 Copies of the laboratory reports should be submitted with the quarterly reports for the first year of data collection and analysis, or for the first year after a change of the laboratory performing the analysis is made.
-Electronic copies of reports shall be submitted to the Department using commercially available software along with the hard copies, or according to electronic reporting requirements established by the Department. - 1.8.2 Quarterly and annual reports required in Section 1.8.1 shall include information necessary to determine data validity, data variations and trends, and any exceedence of limits contained in this permit, water quality standards or criteria (see Section 1.1.3).
-All records and information which validate the QAPP, resulting from the monitoring activities required by this permit, including but not limited to all records of analyses performed, calibration and maintenance of instrumentation, and recordings from continuous monitoring instrumentation, shall be retained in Alaska for observation by the Department for three years.
-Upon request from the Department, the permittee shall submit certified copies of such records.
-The Department may at its discretion perform field and laboratory audits of monitoring activities. - 1.8.3 An annual meeting with the Department will be held in conjunction with the Department of Natural Resources in which the annual report required in Section 1.8.1 will be presented to the agencies.
-The annual report shall be available to the Department two weeks prior to the annual meeting.
+Electronic copies of reports shall be submitted to the department using commercially available software along with the hard copies, or according to electronic reporting requirements established by the department. - 1.8.3 Quarterly and annual reports required in Section 1.8.2 shall include information necessary to determine data validity, data variations and trends, and clearly identify any exceedence of limits contained in this permit and Alaska Water Quality Standards or criteria (see Section 1.1.3).
+All records and information which validate the QAPP, resulting from the monitoring activities required by this permit, including but not limited to all records of analyses performed, calibration and maintenance of instrumentation, and recordings from continuous monitoring instrumentation, shall be retained in Alaska for observation by the department for three years.
+Upon request from the department, the permittee shall submit certified copies of such records.
+The department may at its discretion perform field and laboratory audits of monitoring activities. - 1.8.4 An annual meeting with the department will be held in conjunction with the Alaska Department of Natural Resources (ADNR) and open to the public in which the annual report required in Section 1.8.2 will be presented.
+The annual report shall be available to the department two weeks prior to the annual meeting. - 1.8.5 The annual report required in Section 1.8.2 shall address the adequacy of the long term pit lake water quality model required under Section 1.2.10 and include tables similar to those presented in the January 10, 2007, Revised Fort Knox Pit Lake Evaluation. - 1.8.6 The annual report required in Section 1.8.2 shall also address the adequacy of the financial responsibility, including, but not limited to, inflation, significant changes in reclamation activity costs, and concurrent reclamation, expansion or other changes to the operation of the facility.

-- 1.8.4 The annual report required in Section 1.8.1 shall also address the adequacy of the financial responsibility, including, but not limited to, inflation, significant changes in reclamation activity costs, and concurrent reclamation, expansion or other changes to the operation of the facility. - 1.8.5 The permittee shall maintain an updated Plan of Operations and Reclamation Plan, as required by ADNR, showing site use and development plans, and shall provide the Department with copies of any amendments to that Plan of Operations affecting the waste disposal operations authorized by the permit. - 1.8.6 Notifications and reporting as required under this permit shall be submitted to the Department at the following address:
+- 1.8.7 The permittee shall maintain an updated Plan of Operations and Reclamation Plan, as required by ADNR, showing site use and development plans, and shall provide the department with copies of any amendments to that Plan of Operations affecting the waste disposal operations authorized by the permit. - 1.8.8 Notifications and reporting as required under this permit shall be submitted to the department at the following address:

-Department of Environmental Conservation

-Division of Water

-610 University Avenue

-Fairbanks, Alaska 99709-3643
+Department of Environmental Conservation Division of Water 610 University Avenue Fairbanks, Alaska 99709-3643

-Phone: (907) 451-2142
+Phone: (907) 451-2136